01 of 11

-The historic waterfront community, with its 18th‑ and 19th‑century homes and storefronts is one of the most interesting neighborhoods to explore in Baltimore.
-It is a 15-minute walk or 10- minute water taxi ride from the Inner Harbor.
+The historic waterfront community, with its 18th‑ and 19th‑century homes and storefronts are one of the most interesting neighborhoods to explore in Baltimore.
+It is a 15-minute walk or a 10- minute water taxi ride from the Inner Harbor.
 Walk along the streets with names like Shakespeare and Fleet, or Thames Street and Broadway.
 Fells Point is a wonderful place to eat and shop.
 Chesapeake Bay seafood is at its best here.
 Dining options range from local pubs to upscale fine dining restaurants.Continue to 10 of 11 below.

 10 of 11

 The Baltimore & Ohio Railroad Museum, an affiliate of the Smithsonian Institution, is located about 1.5 miles west of the Inner Harbor and is home to the oldest, most comprehensive collection of railroad artifacts in the Western Hemisphere.
 The museum tells the history of American railroading and its impact on American society, culture, and economy.
 The 40-acre site is regarded as the birthplace of American Railroading and includes the 1851 Mt.
 Clare Station, the 1884 Baldwin Roundhouse and first mile of commercial railroad track in America.Continue to 11 of 11 below.

 11 of 11